maxsitt/insect-detect-docs/docs/software/pisetup.md

 wget -qO- https://rclone.org/install.sh | sudo bash
 ```

 Your system is all set up and ready to go now!
+Please close and reopen your terminal
+before using the `uv` command to ensure the PATH is updated and `uv` is available.

-Before running scripts,
-first navigate to the `insect-detect` directory:
+Before running scripts, first navigate to the `insect-detect` directory:

 ``` bash
 cd insect-detect